rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

 ## Detail Design: Resistance System Control Circuit ##

-Please note: the scope of this signoff extends only to the control cicuit itself, not to housing components or connectors.
+Please note: the scope of this signoff extends only to the control cicuit itself, not to housing components, to the linear actuator, nor to connectors.
 Also, the signoff document for the resistance system contains BOM listings and information redundant to this document.

 ### Function of the Subsystem: